-(1) We will provide you below with information about the collection of your personal data when using our website.
-Personal data refers to all data relating to you personally, e.g. name, address, e-mail addresses, user behaviour.
+(1) In the following, we provide information about the collection of personal data when using our website.
+Personal data is all data that can be related to you personally, e.g. name, address, e-mail addresses, user behavior.

-(3) If we wish to use commissioned service providers for individual functions of our services or to use your data for commercial purposes, we will inform you in detail about the processes used.
-We will also provide the defined criteria for the storage period.
+(3) If we use contracted service providers for individual functions of our offer or would like to use your data for advertising purposes, we will inform you in detail about the respective processes below.
+In doing so, we will also state the specified criteria for the storage period.

-(1) You have the following rights vis-à-vis us with regards to your personal data:
+(1) You have the following rights vis-à-vis us with regard to the personal data concerning you:

 – Right to information,